acadTags/Automated-Social-Annotation/README.md

 * ./0 JMAN/JMAN_train.py contains code for configuration and training
 * ./0 JMAN/JMAN_model.py contains the computational graph, loss function and optimisation
 * ./0 JMAN/data_util.py contains code for input and target generation
+* ./1 BiGRU/ and ./2 HAN/ have a code similar structure as in ./0 JMAN/.
 * ./embeddings contains self-trained word2vec embeddings
 * ./datasets contains the datasets used
 * ./knowledge_bases contains knowledge sources used for label subsumption relations